-Warren B. Kanders, 55, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
+Warren B. Kanders, 58, our Executive Chairman, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
 Since 1990, Mr. Kanders has served as the President of Kanders & Company, Inc. ("Kanders & Co."), a private investment firm principally owned and controlled by Mr. Kanders, that makes investments in and provides consulting services to public and private entities.
 From January 1996 until its sale to BAE Systems plc ("BAE Systems") on July 31, 2007, Mr. Kanders served as the Chairman of the Board of Directors, and as the Chief Executive Officer from April 2003, of Armor Holdings, Inc. ("Armor Holdings"), formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles and safety and survivability products and systems to the aerospace and defense, public safety, homeland security and commercial markets.
-Mr. Kanders served as Chairman of the Board of Directors of Gregory Mountain Products ("Gregory") from March 2008 until May 2010.
-Mr. Kanders served as a director of Highlands Acquisition Corp. ("Highlands"), a publicly-held blank check company from May 2007 until September 2009.
-From April 2004 until October 2006, he served as the Executive Chairman, and from October 2006 until September 2009, served as the Non-Executive Chairman of the Board of Directors of Stamford Industrial Group, Inc., which was an independent manufacturer of steel counterweights.
-Since November 2004, Mr. Kanders has served as the Chairman of the Board of Directors of PC Group, Inc., a manufacturer of personal care products.
-From October 1992 to May 1996, Mr. Kanders served as Vice Chairman of the Board of Directors of Benson Eyecare Corporation, a formerly publicly-listed manufacturer and distributor of eye care products and services.
+Since 2012, Mr. Kanders has served as the Chairman of the Board of Directors and as the Chief Executive Officer of Maui Acquisition Corp., the sole equity owner of Safariland, LLC, a manufacturer and supplier of safety and survivability products to the public safety, homeland security and commercial markets.
 Mr. Kanders graduated with an A.B. degree in Economics from Brown University.
-Mr. Kanders also serves on the board of trustees of the Whitney Museum of American Art, the Choate Rosemary Hall School and the Winston Churchill Foundation.
+Mr. Kanders also serves on the board of trustees of the Whitney Museum of American Art, the Winston Churchill Foundation and the Hospital for Special Surgery, and is a member of the Advisory Council of The Institute at Brown for Environment and Society.
+Mr. Kanders also was a former trustee of the Choate Rosemary Hall School.
 Based upon Mr. Kanders' role as Executive Chairman of the Company, service as a chairman and a director of a wide range of other public companies, financial background and education, as well as his extensive investment, capital raising, acquisition and operating expertise, the Company believes that Mr. Kanders has the requisite set of skills to serve as a Board member of the Company.

-Robert R. Schiller, 50, has served as our Executive Vice Chairman since May 2010.
-Mr. Schiller served as Vice Chairman of the Board of Directors of Gregory from March 2008 until May 2010.
+Robert R. Schiller, 53, has served as our Executive Vice Chairman since May 2010.
+Mr. Schiller served as Vice Chairman of the Board of Directors of Gregory Mountain Products from March 2008 until May 2010.
 From July 1996 until its sale to BAE Systems on July 31, 2007, Mr. Schiller served in a variety of capacities at Armor Holdings, including as a Director from June 2005, President from January 2004, Chief Operating Officer from April 2003, and Chief Financial Officer and Secretary from November 2000 to March 2004.
-Mr. Schiller graduated with a B.A. degree in Economics from Emory University in 1985 and with an M.B.A. degree from Harvard Business School in 1991.
-Mr. Schiller also serves on the board of directors of the Angelman Syndrome Foundation and the University of North Florida Foundation.
+Mr. Schiller graduated with a B.A. in Economics from Emory University in 1985 and received an M.B.A. from Harvard Business School in 1991.
 Based upon Mr. Schiller's role as Executive Vice Chairman of the Company as well as his extensive experience as an executive officer and director, together with his educational experience and his extensive operational, acquisition, corporate governance, financial and transactional expertise, the Company believes that Mr. Schiller has the requisite set of skills to serve as a Board member of the Company.